stac-utils/stac-rs/cli/README.md

 ## Features

-By default, the CLI builds w/ [GDAL](https://gdal.org) support, and will error if GDAL is not installed on your system.
+This crate has five features, three of them on by default:

+- `duckdb`: experimental support for querying [stac-geoparquet](https://github.com/stac-utils/stac-geoparquet) files using [DuckDB](https://duckdb.org/)
+- `gdal`: read geospatial data from rasters (enabled by default)
+- `geoparquet`: read and write [stac-geoparquet](https://github.com/stac-utils/stac-geoparquet) (enabled by default)
+- `pgstac`: enable a [pgstac](https://github.com/stac-utils/pgstac) backend for `stacrs serve` (enabled by default)
+- `python`: create an entrypoint that can be called from Python (used to enable `pip install stacrs-cli`)

-If you don't want to use GDAL, you can disable the default features:
+If you don't want to use GDAL or any of the other default features:

 ```shell
 cargo install stac-cli --no-default-features